yoonhoelee/Spotify_Recommendation_Web_App/README.md

 ## Project Overview
 This is a web app where users can get recommendation based on the songs that they like.
 Users can also add songs to the database so that other users can get recommendations that are not in the database.
-Furthermore, I am using Spotify API so that users can get a list of their favorite artist.
+Furthermore, I used Spotify API so that users can get a list of their favorite artist.

-In this project, I aim to practice basic CRUD as well as working with interceptors in Java Spring.

 ## Recommendation Model
 The recommendation model was made based on k-means clustering.